Skip to content

 I have divided the images into categories following different periods of the day.
 For each page, I also offer many tips to help you organize a stress-free timeline.
 Indeed, I believe the first step in creating stunning images is to assist my clients in producing their wedding day timeline.

-A good organization is the secret of flawless experience!
+A good organization is the secret to a flawless experience!
 Since 2004, I have covered hundreds of weddings.
 I have experienced the best and the worst, and as a result, I could be a wedding planner.

 To this end, I help my couples to improve the quality of their images by suggesting the best advice and being a problem solver on their big day!